-- 3.1 Monitoring to evaluate progressive restoration outcomes begins at the planning stage with the development of a monitoring plan to identify success or otherwise of the treatments (See also Boxes 3 and 4). - 3.1.1 Monitoring is geared to specific targets and measurable goals and objectives identified at the start of the project and include: - Collection of data prior to works and at appropriate intervals (e.g. at higher frequency early in the recovery phase) to identify whether objectives, goals and targets are being attained; and - Collecting data on work sessions, specific treatments and approximate costs. - 3.1.2 A minimum standard of monitoring for small, volunteer projects is the use of photo points, along with species lists and condition descriptions.
+- 3.1 Monitoring to evaluate progressive restoration outcomes begins at the planning stage with the development of a monitoring plan to identify success or otherwise of the treatments (See also Boxes 3 and 4). - 3.1.1 Monitoring is geared to specific targets and measurable goals and objectives identified at the start of the project and include: - Collection of data prior to works and at appropriate intervals (e.g. at higher frequency early in the recovery phase) to identify whether objectives, goals and targets are being attained; and, - Collecting data on work sessions, specific treatments and approximate costs. - 3.1.2 A minimum standard of monitoring for small, volunteer projects is the use of photo points, along with species lists and condition descriptions.
 (Note that photographic and formal quantitative 'before and after' monitoring is ideally undertaken not only at the restored site but also at untreated areas and any actual reference site.) - 3.1.3 Projects also monitor the performance of the recovery using pre-identified indicators consistent with the objectives.
-In professional or larger projects this is ideally carried out through formal quantitative sampling methods supported by a condition assessment (taking account of any regionally appropriate benchmarking system). - 3.1.4 Sampling units must be an appropriate size for the attributes measured and should be replicated sufficiently within the site. - 3.2 Adequate records of treatments (inputs) and all monitoring are maintained to enable future evaluation. - 3.2.1 Consideration should be given to lodging data with open access databases such as the Atlas of Living Australia www.ala.org.au and the Terrestrial Ecosystem Research Network (TERN) portal.tern.org.au/. - 3.2.2 Secure records of the provenance (i.e. source) of any re-introduced plants or animals are held by the project managers.
-These records should include location (preferably GPS-derived) and description of donor and receiving sites, reference to collection protocols, date of acquisition, identification procedures and collector/breeder's name. - 3.3 Evaluation and documentation of the outcomes of the works is carried out, with progress assessed against the targets, goals and objectives of the project (i.e. reference conditions). - 3.3.1 Evaluation can use any system that adequately assesses results from the monitoring.
+In professional or larger projects this is ideally carried out through formal quantitative sampling methods supported by a condition assessment (taking account of any regionally appropriate benchmarking system). - 3.1.4 Sampling units must be an appropriate size for the attributes measured and should be replicated sufficiently within the site.

+3.2 Adequate records of treatments (inputs) and all monitoring are maintained to enable future evaluation.

+- 3.2.1 Consideration should be given to lodging data with open access databases such as the Atlas of Living Australia and the Terrestrial Ecosystem Research Network (TERN). - 3.2.2 Secure records of the provenance (i.e. source) of any re-introduced plants or animals are held by the project managers.
+These records should include location (preferably GPS-derived) and description of donor and receiving sites, reference to collection protocols, date of acquisition, identification procedures and collector/breeder's name.